PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Hours working on personal projects using Toggl](/images/stats/2018/feb/toggl-time-personal-projects.png "Hours working on personal projects using Toggl")](/images/stats/2018/feb/toggl-time-personal-projects.png "")

-It's definitely improving!
+It's improving!
 I had a talk last month and also some freelance work to keep my Ruby/Rails skills up-to-date. 💪

-I'm really glad to see that I'm back on track to my personal projects.
+I'm delighted to see that I'm back on track to my personal projects.
 It took around 6 months to stabilize as I predicted.

 Here is my data from [RescueTime](https://www.rescuetime.com/ref/1403570):

 [![Goal of productive hours on RescueTime](/images/stats/2018/feb/rescuetime-productivetime.png "Goal of productive hours on RescueTime")](/images/stats/2018/feb/rescuetime-productivetime.png "")
 [![RescueTime pulse](/images/stats/2018/feb/rescuetime-pulse.png "RescueTime pulse")](/images/stats/2018/feb/rescuetime-pulse.png "")

-The report is finally working perfectly again.
+The report is finally working correctly again.
 The culprit for my non-productive time is Telegram.
-I'm keeping it closed most part of the day but it's still my main communication app.
+I'm keeping it closed most of the day, but it's still my main communication app.

 It looks like I'm spending around 40-50 minutes using Telegram on average:

 [![Time spend on Telegram according to Rescuetime](/images/stats/2018/feb/rescuetime-telegram-time.png "Time spent on Telegram according to RescueTime")](/images/stats/2018/feb/rescuetime-telegram-time.png "")

-I'm not tracking my cellphone because I usually don't use it enough to interfere on my productivity and it was just generating noise to my data.
+I'm not tracking my cell phone because I usually don't use it enough to interfere with my productivity and it was just generating noise to my data.
 This is why I have almost no activity during vacations.

 I was trying to understand if I have a particular moment where I use Telegram the most: